 as little as 12 months

-The LSU School of Human Resource Education and Workforce Development offers a Master of Science in human resource education with a concentration in workforce development online to provide graduate training to economic development and workforce development professionals throughout Louisiana and beyond.
+The LSU School of Leadership and Human Resource Development offers a Master of Science in Leadership & Human Resource Development with a concentration in Workforce Development online to provide graduate training to economic development and workforce development professionals throughout Louisiana and beyond.

 Our M.S. degree is designed to prepare you to:

 - Deal with internal change initiatives across the areas of workforce development involving human resources, organization development, training and performance improvement

 - Increase effectiveness as an organizational leader in supporting strategic change